micromata/Baumeister/README.md

 	1.3.5

-Otherwise you have to install Bower first.
+Otherwise you have to install Bower first:

 ### Installing Bower
 [Bower][bower] depends on Node and npm.